My trick for compressing SVGs

 Written by James Merrill

 The visuals of BUSY are the sum of many thousands of calculations performed by various algorithms.
-Random walkers, Poisson disk sampling, Gaussian distributions, and geometric occlusion are a few of the techniques under the hood.
+Random walkers, Poisson disk sampling, Gaussian distributions, and occlusion are all used to create eye-pleasing geometric forms.

 Algorithms have limits, though, and I devised a trick that introduced a human touch to the work.
 I used hand-drawn vector data for each artwork's hundreds of buildings, cars, and trees.
 These "sprites" were created in Adobe Illustrator and saved as SVG files.